muellermax/nlp-disaster-app/README.md

 or other data engineering.

-### Acknowledgments
+## <a class="anchor" id="thx">Acknowledgements</a>
 Thanks to Figure Eight for providing the data for us students.
 Also thanks to the Udacity team for all the instructions.

-### Author
+Deployment to Heroku was a bit tricky, I had several AttributeErrors and "module not found" errors.
+So just like so many times, Stackoverflow finally helped me [here](https://stackoverflow.com/questions/9383014/cant-import-my-own-modules-in-python).

+## <a class="anchor" id="author">Author</a>
-Maximilian Müller, Business Development Manager in the Renewable Energy sector.
-Now diving into the field of data analysis.
+Maximilian Müller, Senior Business Development Manager in the Renewable Energy sector.
+Now diving into the field of Data Science.

-### GitHub repository
-Link to GitHub respository: https://github.com/muellermax/Disaster-Response

-### License
+## <a class="anchor" id="license">License</a>
 Copyright 2020 Maximilian Müller

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated